J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 [Acrylate enclosure vector file](https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/slime-mold-enclosure-3mm-acrylate-350x665.svg "foor die laser cutter")
 #
 **Arena experiment**<BR>
 Slime molds have been asked to help out with optimization problems.
-Such problems are computationally hard for us, but [slime molds have them for breakfast], literally(https://www.wired.com/2010/01/slime-mold-grows-network-just-like-tokyo-rail-system/).
+Such problems are computationally hard for us, but [slime molds have them for breakfast](https://www.wired.com/2010/01/slime-mold-grows-network-just-like-tokyo-rail-system/).
 <BR><BR><a href="#top">*top of page*</a>
 #
 # to be continued<a id="tbc"></a><BR>